-Services are free of charge to Whittier College students.
+Services are free of charge to currently enrolled undergraduate Whittier College students.

 Short-term individual therapy provides a student the opportunity to meet one-on-one with a counselor to freely explore a variety of problems, difficulties, or concerns.
 Sessions average 45-50 minutes.

 Couples therapy is highly effective for many student concerns.
 Counselors facilitate sessions so that individuals can hear other's perspectives, feel connection through shared experience, and practice new ways of interacting and coping.
 Sessions average 45-50 minutes.
 Note: one of the parties involved in couples therapy must be a Whittier student.

 The Counseling Center has a psychiatrist available to students for medication evaluations, consultations, and medication management.
 A counseling center counselor will perform an intake where he or she will evaluate to see if a medication evaluation with the psychiatrist is warranted.
 Learn more.